 When the earth is bare, organic matter is oxidized from exposure to air and sun.
 Thus, the nutrients (supplied by the organic matter) disappear.
 The soil washes away with rain and wind.
 The soil that remains is compacted by the rain.
 And in drought — it doesn’t hold moisture as it would if had the organic matter in it.
 As the things necessary for healthy plants disappear, disease and pests appear and take a stronger foothold.

 Man then tills the soil again.
-Many times this compacts the lowers layers of soil and makes good root growth impossible.
+Many times this compacts the lower layers of soil and makes good root growth impossible.
 Then he adds chemical fertilizers — usually with nitrogen, phosphorous and potassium — but nothing else.
 All the minerals and other things that plants need for health are still not there.

 Result – Fruits and Vegetables with less Nutrition

-Why is hard for some to figure out why vegetables produced conventionally today, have way less nutrients than those produced 50 years ago?
+Why is it hard for some to figure out why vegetables produced conventionally today, have way less nutrients than those produced 50 years ago?
 Of course they have less.
 They have to get nutrients from the soil — and it’s not there.

 Many feel they can’t mulch because it gives the insects a place to hide and that disease is spread by the mulch.
 Although I can understand those concerns, when you look to nature and see what she’s been doing for thousands of years — I’d rather go along with her and cover my soil with mulch.